jakerber/Watson-advisor/README.md

 # Watson-advisor
-Using the cognitive computing power of IBM's Watson to build a financial advisor.
+Using the cognitive computing power of IBM's Watson to build a market sentiment synthesizer.

 Web application built for COSC89.11